Hudson Valley New York, USA Travel Guide

 Facilities cater to departing travelers.

-No specific exit fees apply upon leaving the Hudson Valley.
+No specific exit fees apply when you depart the Hudson Valley.

 Standard airline taxes and fees are included in your ticket price.